thecodechemist99/borgsnap/README.md

 # borgsnap - Backups using ZFS snapshots, borg, and (optionally) rsync.net

-*This fork adds
+This fork adds:

-* COMPRESS variable to specify Borg compression method
+* COMPRESS - variable to specify Borg compression method
-* RECURSIVE for recursive ZFS snapshot support*
+* RECURSIVE - for recursive ZFS snapshot support
 * BASEDIR - set cache/config folders
+* LOCALSKIP - Ignore LOCAL path, create/purge remote backups only
+* REMOTE_BORG_PATH - Configure remote borg command.
+Defaults to borg1.

+The configuration file must include all options present in sample.conf, even if the option has no value specified.

 *If RECURSIVE=true, borgsnap will create recursive ZFS snapshots for all nominated FS filesystems.
 Each child filesystem snapshot will be mounted